-Jerez de los Caballeros is located in the south-west of the Province of Badajoz and is surrounded by towns, each of which is more picturesque than the last.
+Jerez de los Caballeros is located southwest of the province of Badajoz and surrounded by villages, each more picturesque.

-One of the most pleasant routes in the area involves a walk around the town's reservoirs.
-Jerez de los Caballeros boasts a naturally rich environment of significant ornithological value and one of the greatest expanses of meadows in the world.
-For this reason, the area is known as "the cradle of the Iberian pig."
+Jerez de los Caballeros has a very rich natural environment and great ornithological values, has one of the largest areas of dehesa in the world, which is why it is known as "the cradle of the Iberian pig."

 In the Valuengo reservoir, Brovales reservoir and in the "Charca de la Albuera", you can see important concentrations of waterfowl, such as black and white storks, cranes, eagles ... and many other species.

 The spectacular Holy Week of Jerez de los Caballeros is declared of National Tourist Interest.
 There is no doubt about the beauty of his steps and the great quality of his imagery.

 Attending to its typology, the Iberian Ham Hall is constituted as a monographic show where the only protagonist is the ham of acorn, regional star product, as well as an outstanding cultural and lucid program that is celebrated in parallel.
 It will take place in the first weeks of the month of May.

 In July, our important Templar past takes center stage.
 It is celebrated on this date a festival that includes a great cultural, theatrical and numerous performances, characteristic shops, typical food, etc. Meet the Templar Festival of Jerez de los Caballeros declared as a Regional Tourist Interest.

 During all the weekends of August, the traditional "Evenings" are celebrated in the different neighborhoods of Jerez de los Caballeros.